 What is dementia?

 Dementia develops when the parts of the brain that are involved with learning, memory, decision-making, and language are affected by any of various infections or diseases.
-The most common cause of dementia is Alzheimer's disease, but there are numerous other known causes of dementia, such as vascular dementia, dementia with Lewy bodies, and dementia due to Parkinson’s disease and others.
+The most common cause of dementia is Alzheimer's disease.
+However, there are numerous other known causes of dementia, such as vascular dementia, dementia with Lewy bodies, and dementia due to Parkinson’s disease and others.
 The condition of dementia is not a normal part of aging.

 Who gets dementia?

 Dementia is considered a late-life disease because it tends to develop mostly in elderly people.
-About 5 percent to 8 percent of all people over the age of 65 have some form of dementia, and this number doubles every five years above that age.
-It is estimated that as many as half of people 85 or older suffer from dementia.
+About five to eight percent of all people over the age of 65 have some form of dementia, and this number doubles every five years above that age.
+It is estimated that as many as half of people 85 or older have dementia.

 What are the types of dementia?

-- Degenerative neurological diseases, such as Alzheimer's, frontotemporal lobar degeneration, dementia with Lewy bodies, Parkinson's, and Huntington's diseases
+- Degenerative neurological disorders, such as Alzheimer's disease, frontotemporal lobar dementia, dementia with Lewy bodies, Parkinson's disease dementia and Huntington's disease

 - Vascular disorders, such as multi-infarct dementia, which is caused by multiple strokes in the brain